samu2604/cs228-notes/inference/jt/index.md

 Now suppose that after computing $$p(x_i)$$, we want to compute $$p(x_k)$$ as well.
 We would again run VE with $$x_k$$ as the root, waiting until $$x_k$$ receives all messages from its children.
 The key insight: the messages $$x_k$$ received from $$x_j$$ now will be the same as those received when $$x_i$$ was the root{% include sidenote.html id="note-ve" note="Another reason why this is true is because there is only a single path connecting two nodes in the tree." %}.
 Thus, if we store the intermediary messages of the VE algorithm, we can quickly recompute other marginals as well.

+Here is a representation of the message passing algorithm in the special case of a tree structure

+{% include maincolumn_img.html src='assets/img/message_passing_trees.png' %}

 ### A message-passing algorithm

 A key question here is, *how exactly do we compute all the messages we need?* Notice for example, that the messages to $$x_k$$ from the side of $$x_i$$ will need to be recomputed.

 The answer is very simple: a node $$x_i$$ sends a message to a neighbor $$x_j$$ whenever it has received messages from all nodes besides $$x_j$$.
 It's a fun exercise to the reader to show that in a tree, there will always be a node with a message to send, unless all the messages have been sent out.
-This will happen after precisely $$2 \vert E \vert$$ steps, since each edge can receive messages only twice: once from $$x_i \to x_j$$, and once more in the opposite direction.
+This will happen after precisely $$2 \vert E \vert$$ steps, where $$ \vert E \vert $$ is the number of edges and since each edge can receive messages only twice: once from $$x_i \to x_j$$, and once more in the opposite direction.

 Finally, this algorithm will be correct because our messages are defined as the intermediate factors in the VE algorithm.